Mr Stink (film)

-Mr. Stink is a 60-minute BBC television film adaptation of the 2009 novel of the same name by David Walliams that was first broadcast on 23 December 2012.
+Mr Stink is a 2012 British 60-minute children's fantasy comedy-drama television film based on the 2009 David Walliams book of the same name.
+It was directed by Declan Lowney and written by Walliams and Simon Nye and it stars Hugh Bonneville, Pudsey the Dog, Nell Tiger Free, Johnny Vegas, Sheridan Smith, Isabella Blake-Thomas, Harish Patel, Walliams and Jemma Donovan.
+Mr Stink premiered on BBC One in the United Kingdom on 23 December 2012 and it became the first BBC television film to be filmed in stereoscopic 3D.

 Plot

-A 12-year-old girl named Chloe Crumb is on the bus on the way to her school.
-Her nemesis, Pippa (Jemma Donovan), throws a banana skin on a tramp called Mr. Stink who is sitting on a bench with his dog, Duchess.
-She goes to see Mr. Stink, who asks for some sausages for the Duchess.
+A 12-year-old girl named Chloe Crumb is on the bus on the way to her school in Hemel Hempstead, Hertfordshire, England.
+Her nemesis Pippa throws a banana skin at a homeless man called Mr. Stink who is sitting on a park bench with his dog Duchess.
+She goes to apologize to Mr. Stink for Pippa's delinquency and offers him £5; Mr. Stink asks for some sausages for the Duchess.
 The following morning, she takes some sausages to give them to Mr. Stink.
-Chloe's mother, Caroline (Sheridan Smith), is a candidate to be the local MP.
+Chloe's mother, Caroline, is a candidate to be the local MP.
 She rips up the story that Chloe wrote, believing that homeless people should be run out of town.
-Chloe and Mr. Stink enter Starbucks, where everyone runs away due to Mr. Stink's odour.
+Chloe and Mr. Stink enter a local Starbucks, where everyone runs away due to Mr. Stink's stinky powers.
 Pippa and her gang enter Starbucks, where Mr. Stink burps on them.
 Chloe asks Mr. Stink if he would like to stay in her garden shed.
 Mr. Stink initially refuses, but accepts to stay for the night and then decides to move in permanently.

-Chloe discovers her father (Johnny Vegas) was in the Serpents of Doom and finds a burned guitar.
-Chloe finds her father hiding in the closet while getting her coat, who tells her he lost his job and that Caroline burned his guitar.
+Chloe discovers her father was in a rock band called “The Serpents of Doom” and finds a burned guitar.
+Chloe finds her father hiding in the closet while getting her coat, who tells her he lost his job the previous month and that Caroline burned his guitar.
 Chloe promises not to tell her mother about losing his job on the condition he doesn't tell Caroline that someone is living in the shed.
-While Chloe washes Mr. Stink's coat, her sister, Annabelle (Isabella Blake-Thomas), catches Chloe doing it and reports it to their mother, who sends Chloe's father to check out the shed; he says no one is there, deciding he won't tell since Chloe didn't tell.
+While Chloe washes Mr. Stink's coat, her younger sister, Annabelle, catches Chloe doing it and reports it to their mother, who sends Chloe's father to check out the shed; he says no one is there, deciding he won't tell since Chloe didn't tell.
 During Caroline's interview, Mr. Stink bursts into anger over the washed coat, becoming an Internet sensation and leaves.
-Caroline is invited on Politics Tonight, though Mr. Stink must appear too, forcing them to search for Mr. Stink.
+Caroline is invited on Politics Tonight, which is a Question Time-esque show, but Caroline has one condition, and that is Mr. Stink must appear too, forcing them to search for Mr. Stink.
 Chloe finds Mr. Stink in Starbucks and reconciles with him.